Adzz/ttt-spike/README.md

-To play, clone the repo and run `ruby bin/curses.rb` in the root of the project directory.
+To play, clone the repo, run bundle then run `ruby bin/curses.rb` in the root of the project directory.